collective/rapido.plone/docs/easy-plone.rst

 enrich the content layout themselves.

 `Mosaic <http://plone-app-mosaic.s3-website-us-east-1.amazonaws.com/latest/>`_
-is the perfect solution to manipulate the content layout, we can move existing elements (like the title, description, etc.), but also add new ones.
+is the **perfect solution to manipulate the content layout**, we can move existing elements (like the title, description, etc.), but also add new ones.

 Once a layout is created, it can be exported and copied in our Diazo